codenvibes/CS/05_DEFENSIVE_SECURITY/LOG ANALYSIS/INTRO TO LOG ANALYSIS.md

 When analyzing a log file, we can search for the presence of threat intelligence.
 For example, take this Apache2 web server entry below.
 We can see that an IP address has tried to access our site's admin panel.

-Outputting an Apache2 Access Log
+Outputting an Apache2 Access Log:

 ```shell-session
 cmnatic@thm cat access.log